Shamanic Journeying: 3 Different Levels to Journeying as a Shaman

 They will open up and your relationship will improve.
 Again, it’s not magic…you're altering your energy so that they feel safer to respond and engage with you.

 It will also allow you to get to the bottom of what’s really bothering them and then start to treat that.

 As with everything, Journeying takes practice.
 Start with some Meditation and Visualization Journeys, and when you feel ready move on to Lower Worlds Journeys.

-Once you have the courage, start to look at things that are not working for you in your life, like an abusive colleague, a relationship you’d like to improve, or a suffering friend.
+Once you have the courage, start to look at things that aren't working for you in your life, like an abusive colleague, a relationship you’d like to improve, or a suffering friend.

-However, doing it with integrity means you are going on that Journey armed only with love, empathy and compassion…and of course your spirit guides, animal totems and angels.
+However, doing it with integrity means you're going on that Journey armed only with love, empathy, and compassion…and of course your spirit guides, animal totems, and angels.